The action of the Weyl group on the $E_8$ root system: Maximal cliques

-The graph $\Graph{0,1}$ contains a surprisingly large number of maximal cliques of size $29$, so we will treat this case separately in this section.
-As before, we say that the stabiliser size of an orbit is the size of the stabiliser of any of the elements in the orbit (Definition \ref{stabilizersize}).
+\textbf{Cliques of size 29 in $\Graph{0,1}$}\\ The graph $\Graph{0,1}$ contains a surprisingly large number of maximal cliques of size~$29$, so we will treat this case separately in this section.
+As before, we say that the stabilizer size of an orbit is the size of the stabilizer of any of the elements in the orbit (Definition \ref{stabilizersize}).

-\begin{proposition} In the graph $\Graph{0,1}$ there are $62825152320$ maximal cliques of size $29$.
+\begin{proposition} In the graph $\Graph{0,1}$ there are $62825152320$ maximal cliques of size~$29$.
 They form $432$ orbits under the automorphism group $W$.
-The multiset of their stabiliser sizes is
+The multiset of their stabilizer sizes is

 where the superscripts indicate the multiplicity of the elements in the multiset.
-For two maximal cliques $K_1$ and $K_2$ of size 29 in $\Gamma_{0,1}$, the following are equivalent. \begin{itemize} \item[](i) $K_1$ and $K_2$ are conjugate under the action of $W$. \item[](ii) $K_1$ and $K_2$ are isomorphic. \item[](iii) $K_1$ and $K_2$ have the same stabilizer size, and the same number of maximal monochromatic subcliques of color 1 of size r, for all $r\in\{1,\ldots,8\}$. \item[](iv) The automorphism groups of $K_1$ and $K_2$ have the same cardinality, and $K_1$ and $K_2$ have the same number of maximal monochromatic subcliques of color 1 of size r, for all $r\in\{1,\ldots,8\}$. \end{itemize} Moreover, the table in Appendix \ref{29in01} gives a complete list of representatives of the orbits of maximal cliques of size 29 in $\Gamma_{0,1}$. \end{proposition}
+For two maximal cliques $K_1$ and $K_2$ of size 29 in $\Graph{0,1}$, the following are equivalent. \begin{itemize} \item[](i) $K_1$ and $K_2$ are conjugate under the action of $W$. \item[](ii) $K_1$ and $K_2$ are isomorphic. \item[](iii) $K_1$ and $K_2$ have the same stabilizer size, and the same number of maximal monochromatic subcliques of color 1 of size r, for all $r\in\{1,\ldots,8\}$. \item[](iv) The automorphism groups of $K_1$ and $K_2$ have the same cardinality, and $K_1$ and $K_2$ have the same number of maximal monochromatic subcliques of color 1 of size r, for all $r\in\{1,\ldots,8\}$. \end{itemize} Moreover, the table in Appendix \ref{29in01} gives a complete list of representatives of the orbits of maximal cliques of size 29 in $\Graph{0,1}$. \end{proposition}

+\begin{remark} The large number of isomorphism types of maximal cliques of size 29 in $\Graph{0,1}$ is also noted in \cite[p.139--140]{CRS04}.
+The authors show that there are 473 isomorphism types of maximal exceptional graphs (corresponding to our 473 isomorphism types of maximal cliques in $\Graph{0,1}$, see Appendices \ref{list} and \ref{29in01}).
+The subset $S_1$ of isomorphism types of maximal exceptional graphs that have 29 vertices has cardinality 432 (corresponding to what we find in Proposition \ref{29cliques}).
+Moreover, the subset $S_2$ of isomorphism types of maximal exceptional graphs that have maximal vertex degree 28 has cardinality 467.
+The intersection of $S_1$ and $S_2$ consists of 430 isomorphism types of maximal exceptional graphs, and these form their own class (a) in the classification of all maximal exceptional graphs in \cite{CRS04}.
+They are listed in \cite[Table A6.1]{CRS04}.
+These 430 graphs arise as cones over graph-switching equivalents of the line graph $L(K_8)$ of the complete graph $K_8$ on 8 vertices \cite[Proposition 6.2.1]{CRS04}.
+The remaining 2 isomorphism types of maximal exceptional graphs of size 29 have maximal vertex degree less than 28. \end{remark}